QDepth-VLA: Quantized Depth Prediction as Auxiliary Supervision for Vision-Language-Action Models: EXPERIMENTS

 \subsubsection{w/o Depth Loss}

 In this variant, the depth loss weight is set to zero while preserving the full model capacity.
 This configuration isolates the contribution of the depth supervision signal without altering the overall parameter scale.

 As shown in Table~\ref{tab:ablation}, performance decreases from 68.5\% to 65.6\% on average.
 The degradation is most pronounced in the Carrot (-9.6\%) and Eggplant (-12.5\%) tasks, both requiring coarse spatial grounding.
+Conversely, slight improvements are observed in Spoon (+7.2\%) and Block (+3.3\%) tasks.
+Notably, in the Block task, the depth difference between successful and unsuccessful stacking outcomes can be small, as partially misaligned or unstable stacks may still exhibit similar depth profiles.
+As a result, depth prediction errors do not necessarily correlate strongly with task failure, and removing the auxiliary depth objective can occasionally simplify optimization and yield modest performance gains.

-Conversely, slight improvements are observed in Spoon (+7.2\%) and Block (+3.3\%) tasks, suggesting that the auxiliary depth objective can occasionally compete with the action policy optimization.
-Overall, these results confirm that depth supervision provides a meaningful geometric prior that facilitates spatial reasoning beyond the primary control objective.
+Overall, these results suggest that depth supervision provides informative depth cues that are beneficial for spatial reasoning beyond the primary control objective.